Whiteknight/ParserObjects/docs/v5/sequences.md

 If the `start` checkpoint and the `end` checkpoint are for the same location, or if `start` is after `end`, an empty array will be returned.

+### Resetting the Sequence

+You can reset the sequence back to the beginning with `.Reset()`.
+This is a quick operation, similar to `.Rewind()`, and it may involve a buffer refill for sequences which use buffers.

 ### Working with strings

 `char`-based sequence types implement the `ICharSequenceWithRemainder` interface, which allows you to read out the entirety of the remaining buffer with the `.GetRemainder()` method: